kermitt2/entity-fishing/doc/restAPI.rst

 (5) mentions
 """"""""""""
-Provides the methods to be used to identify mentions to be disambiguated, by default mentions are identified with an NER (the mentions are all Named Entity found in the input text to be processed) and with all the labels of Wikipedia for the appropraite language (all the anchors and titles used to refer to a Wikipedia page).
+Provides the methods to be used to identify mentions to be disambiguated.
+By default mentions are identified with an NER (the mentions are all Named Entity found in the input text to be processed), noted ``ner`` and with all the labels of Wikipedia for the appropriate language (all the anchors and titles used to refer to a Wikipedia page), noted ``wikipedia``.

+If the mentions field is an empty array (``"mentions": [],``), only the mentions present in the fied ``entities`` will be disambiguated.
+This case allows to target the disambiguation only to one or a few mentions in a sentence or a text.

 (6) entities
 """"""""""""
-In the input example above, the list entities can be used to provide predefined entities (typically pre-annotated by a user).
+In the input example above, the list ``entities`` can be used to provide predefined entities or mentions (typically pre-annotated by a user).
 Having an already annotated entity helps the disambiguation service to resolve entity mentions by offering an important contribution to the global context.
 When the entities attribute is not present or empty there are simply no predefined annotations.

-For example having a text with the mention “Washington” and manually providing its referring entity (e.g. the city Washington DC) provides an important contribution to the correct disambiguation of the other entity mentions in the text.
+For example having a text with the mention “Washington” and manually providing its referring entity (e.g. the city Washington DC) is an important advantage for a correct disambiguation of the other entity mentions in the text.

 Below an example of how the pre-annotated entity can be provided.
 The algorithm would naturally disambiguate *German Army* with
 *German Army (Wehrmacht)* (wikipediaId: 12354993) because the text is contextualised on the First World War.